David S. Weingarden M.D.

 Growing up in southeastern Michigan, as a national MENSA member, Dr. Weingarden attended Wayne State University, receiving a Bachelors of Science in Biology with High Distinction and Honors in 1979, and was inducted into the Phi Sigma National Biological Honor Society.
 In 1983 he was awarded a Doctorate of Medicine.
 In 1987, Dr. Weingarden received Board Certification in Physical Medicine & Rehabilitation.

-Dr. Weingarden served as interim Chief Medical Officer and Vice President of Medical Affairs at St. Joseph’s Healthcare, and as of January 2006, Dr. Weingarden was honored with an appointment from the Governor of the State of Michigan, to serve on the Michigan Board of Medicine, and still serves in that role.
-In January of 2007, Dr. Weingarden was again honored with an appointment by Governor Granholm to the Joint Task Force for Health Professions in Medicine and Osteopathic Medicine & Surgery, aka “The Michigan Task Force on Physician’s Assistants” and the Doctor still serves in that role as well.
+Dr. Weingarden served as interim Chief Medical Officer and Vice President of Medical Affairs at St. Joseph’s Healthcare, and as of January 2006, Dr. Weingarden was honored with an appointment from the Governor of the State of Michigan, to serve on the Michigan Board of Medicine, and served in that role until 2014.
+In January of 2007, Dr. Weingarden was again honored with an appointment by Governor Granholm to the Joint Task Force for Health Professions in Medicine and Osteopathic Medicine & Surgery, aka “The Michigan Task Force on Physician’s Assistants” and served in that role until 2011.

 Submit your review